-The students worked on their master's theses with the assistance of an English proofreader who intensively checked English in the master's theses during the two weeks in the middle of August and finally submitted their master's theses to their supervisors and assistant supervisors on August 18.
-After their papers had been evaluated, all the eleven students were successfully awarded a master's degree in disaster management.
+The students worked on their master's theses with the assistance of an English proofreader who intensively checked English in the master's theses during the two weeks in the middle of August and finally submitted their master's theses to their supervisors and assistant supervisors on August 20.
+After their papers had been evaluated, seven students out of eight were successfully awarded a master's degree in disaster management.